Kayizoku/mpv-rename/README.md

 ## Installation
 This script needs the [user-input-module](https://github.com/CogentRedTester/mpv-user-input/).
 Follow the appropriate steps.
 Once thats's done, like any other script.
-Simply place "rename.lua" inside ~~/scripts/ directory.
+Simply place `rename.lua` inside ~~/scripts/ directory.
 Create the folder if it dosen't exist.

 After you’ve added in mpv-user-input in the corresponding places.
 Simply place `rename.lua` inside `scripts` directory.
 Create the directory if it dosen’t exist.
 This script has only been tested for Windows, but should work on Linux.